Ghirensics/ghiro/docs/src/usage/api.rst

 API Usage
 =========

-External systems might like to interact with Ghiro and share data with it.
+External systems might like to interact with Ghiro, use their features and share data with it.
-For example you might be intrested in integrating Ghiro with your analysis environment or your scripts; for example you would have a system sending images to Ghiro and a script to fetch analysis results and process them.
+For example you might be interested in integrating Ghiro with your analysis environment or your scripts, to integrate Ghiro with your analysis pipeline.
+For example you would have a system sending images to Ghiro and a script to fetch analysis results and process them to send an email only if some circumstances are met.
 Ghiro comes with a set of JSON API to help automation and integration with external systems.
-All major functionalities are accessible through API, although API will be expanded and enriched in future releases.
+All major functionalities are available through API, although API will be expanded and enriched in future releases.

 The available API methods are:

     * Create a new case
+    * Show case contents
     * Image upload for analysis (create a new analysis)
+    * Fetch report of an image analysis

 You can use these API as follows.